 |Privacy controls||Physical camera shutter and mute switch||Physical mute switch|

-The Nest Hub was Google's first attempt at a smart screen speaker, and it was widely praised for its bright, colorful screen and easy interface into the world of the Google Assistant.
-In our initial review we noted that this was the first smart device we could recommend putting in any room in the house, from the kitchen to the bedroom.
-It is svelt, doesn't have a camera to worry about, and has a really useful Ambient EQ mode that adjusts the color and lighting to fit the feel of the room.
+The Nest Hub was Google's first attempt at a smart screen speaker, and it was widely praised for its bright, colorful screen and easy interface to the world of Google Assistant.
+In our initial review, we noted that this was the first smart device we could recommend putting in any room in the house, from the kitchen to the bedroom.
+It is svelt, doesn't have a camera to worry about, and has a handy Ambient EQ mode that adjusts the color and lighting to fit the room's feel.
 It just gets the tech out of your face and blends in nicely with its surroundings.

-There have been some complaints about the usability of the touchscreen, its sub-720p resolution, and its backward-firing speakers.
-While many praised Google for not including a camera with this device, others lamented the fact that they couldn't make or receive video calls.
-There are a few key content partners not present on the device, most notably Audible, Netflix, and Apple Music.
-The Nest Hub has a pretty mature smart home ecosystem (particularly through Nest), but it doesn't work well anymore with Ring products.
-Such are the realities of consolodated ecosystems and walled gardens, but device and service interoperability is increasingly becoming something you need to consider when making a smart device purchase decision.
+There have been some complaints about the touchscreen's usability, sub-720p resolution, and backward-firing speakers.
+While many praised Google for not including a camera with this device, others lamented that they couldn't make or receive video calls.
+The Nest Hub (2nd Gen) has a pretty mature smart home ecosystem (particularly through Nest), but it doesn't work well anymore with Ring products.
+Such are the realities of consolidated ecosystems and walled gardens, but device and service interoperability is increasingly becoming something you need to consider when making a smart device purchase decision.

-The Echo Show 8 is the latest and greatest smart screen speaker from Amazon, and as such it builds on the best features from its predecessors — the smaller Echo Show 5 and larger Echo Show (2nd Gen).
-It brings the physical privacy controls of a hardware camera shutter and microphone switch up from the Show 5, and takes the higher resolution from the Show (2nd Gen).
+The Echo Show 8 is the latest and greatest smart screen Alexa speaker from Amazon, and as such, it builds on the best features of its predecessors — the smaller Echo Show 5 and larger Echo Show (2nd Gen).
+It brings the physical privacy controls of a hardware camera shutter and microphone switch up from the Show 5 and takes the higher resolution from the Show (2nd Gen).
 It also incorporates Amazon's new Certified for Humans program approach to easy smart device set-up and maintenance.

 The fact that you can use this device to video chat with other Echo Show users or drop in on friends and family with Echo smart speakers puts it ahead of the Nest Hub from a functional perspective.
 Whereas Google said it left a camera off the Nest Hub for privacy reasons (although it later added one to the Nest Hub Max), Amazon addressed this concern first with the Show 5 and now with the Show 8 by prominently featuring physical controls for the camera and mic and reinforcing its online privacy and security controls (a policy Google also has pursued).

-In addition to the hardware enhancements, the Show 8 also plays exclusvie content from CNBC and Food Network, and it supports Audible audiobooks and Apple Music (among other services not yet available on the Nest Hub).
-Notably missing though is support for YouTube and Netflix.
-The Show 8 is excellent at controlling and monitoring a wide range of smart home products and it works particularly well with Ring and Eero products, though not as well with Nest devices.
-The same caveat about ecoystems applies here — consider what products and services you have or want to have before making your purchase decision.
+In addition to the hardware enhancements, the Show 8 also plays exclusive content from CNBC and Food Network.
+It supports Audible audiobooks and Apple Music (among other services not yet available on the Nest Hub).
+Notably missing, though, is support for YouTube and Netflix.
+The Show 8 is excellent at controlling and monitoring a wide range of smart home products, and it works particularly well with Ring and Eero products, though not as well with Nest devices.
+The same caveat about ecosystems applies here — consider what products and services you have or want to have before making your purchase decision.